How difficult are the trips?

 What if a medical evacuation is required?

-Search and Rescue volunteer groups are in place for both Lewis and Skamania counties, activating the appropriate agency is the first step.
+Search and Rescue volunteer groups are in place for both Lewis and Skamania counties, as well as the Olympic National Park.
+Activating the appropriate agency is the first step.
 They have access to ambulance services and helicopter evacuation.
-You may consider carrying medical evacuation insurance, which is relatively inexpensive for a single trip.
+Parts of the evacuation cost may be covered by the managing agency, but you may consider carrying medical evacuation insurance, which is relatively inexpensive for a single trip.
+No evacuation expenses will be covered by Washington Llamas.

 Why do you use llamas?

-Safety and confidence are the two main reasons.
+Safety and low impact are the two main reasons.
 They are unlikely to injure a handler or client.
 Other advantages include sure-footedness, calmness on the trail (compared to horses), low-impact on the trails, ease of training and good health.
+They are also willing workers that seem to look forward to most aspects of the trip.

 How much can they carry?